 POSC 350, Africa in World Politics

-POSC 354, Political Economy of Development in Latin America
+POSC 354, Capitalism, the State, and Development in Latin America

 POSC 358, Transnational Politics